 A.Z: It is a combination of clean and quiet.
 We believe these two aspects are quintessential for gaining acceptance as a means of mass transport in large cities.
 Any new transport mode introduced to cities will need to be environmentally conscious considering the current impact of pollution.
 The kind of noise and noise levels also need to be considered.
 Take a helicopter, their sound travels fast and has a very aggressive signature.
 A city full of thousands of aircraft that are loud and high on emissions will not be tolerated by inhabitants or city authorities.
 Our Volocopter is comparatively quiet as it has several smaller rotors and produces a low buzz sound, not unlike a beehive.

 DirectIndustry e-magazine: Is the plane connected to an air-traffic controller?

 A.Z: Think of the commercial airlines we use today.
 They are all connected to an Air Traffic Management system (ATM).
 A new system will need to be developed for the lower air space inside cities.
-Companies, regulators and institutions across the world are already working on such a system, which not only tracks Volocopters, but also delivery drones, professional drones and construction sites for example.
+Companies, regulators, and institutions across the world are already working on such a system, which not only tracks Volocopters, but also delivers drones, professional drones, and construction sites for example.
 All participants of the system will communicate with one another as well as with a control center to ensure safe travels.